George Massey Tunnel: Construction and maintenance

 The tunnel is 629 m long and made up of six precast concrete sections (length: 344 ft; height: 24 ft; width: 78 ft).
 The sections were floated into position by barge and then sunk into a shallow trench that had been dug into the loose sand and silt of the river bed.
 The trench and tunnel sections were then covered over with a protective layer of rock—500 lb stones filled 50 ft out on each side, plus a bed of 1,500 lb stones on top.
 A structure located at each end of the tunnel houses the main ventilation and pumping equipment.
 Concrete retaining walls make up the approaches, which extend out about 400 m from the ventilation buildings.
 At its lowest point the roadway is about 22 m below sea level, making it the lowest section of roadway in Canada.
 The Fraser River flows into the Strait of Georgia about 5 km downstream from the tunnel.

 Due to the tunnel being designed and constructed in the 1950s, very little consideration was given to seismic factors.
 The river bed is a 600 m thick layer of sediment on top of bedrock.
 This sedimentary layer may liquefy during a major earthquake, leaving the tunnel with nothing to rest on, and thus vulnerable to total collapse.
-In recent years, as the awareness of the effect of serious seismic activity developed, an engineering assessment and subsequent retrofit project was initiated to increase the survivability of the tunnel in the event of a significant earthquake.
+In the early 2000s, as the awareness of the effect of serious seismic activity developed, an engineering assessment and subsequent retrofit project was initiated to increase the survivability of the tunnel in the event of a significant earthquake.
 This retrofit project started in late 2004 and had been completed in November 2006.

 In the interest of providing active protection for commuters from the danger earthquakes pose to the tunnel, an earthquake early warning system called Shakealarm was installed and commissioned in 2009.
 This was the first application of a commercialized earthquake early warning system (EEWS) to protect critical infrastructure in North America.
 Capable of detecting earthquakes with seconds to minutes of warning time the installation on George Massey Tunnel is designed to close the gates at either end of the tunnel so that no one can enter if a dangerous quake is inbound, and those already inside can exit as normal before shaking begins.

 The tunnel was constructed for the British Columbia Toll Highways and Bridge Authority, and is now administered by the British Columbia Ministry of Transportation.
 It has not had a toll on it since the 1960s, when tolls were removed from all of the bridges and tunnels in the Lower Mainland.
 The initial toll was 25 cents; on March 31, 1964, George Massey became the last person to pay the toll, which was then $1.